 Digital Placemaking Prototypes

-Since last April we’ve been working with our Fellows and Partners exploring the theme of Digital Placemaking.
-We've asked questions about belonging, safety, hope and power in public spaces and imagined clocks that look like maps, stories that shift with the weather and invisible networks made material and reconfigurable.
+Over the last year we’ve been working with our Fellows and Partners exploring the theme of Digital Placemaking.
+We've explored questions of belonging, safety, hope and power in public spaces and imagined clocks that look like maps, stories that shift with the weather and invisible networks made material and reconfigurable.

-These conversations formed the basis of a call for ideas that expand our understanding of the intersection of digital and physical space as well as the role of culture in the new digital infrastructure.
+These conversations formed the basis of a call for ideas that expand our understanding of the intersection of digital and physical space and the role of culture in the new digital infrastructure.
 We asked for ideas that demonstrate an awareness of the importance of co-creation and project design that puts people at the centre of the work, is accessible and inclusive, transparent and trustworthy.
+The call is now closed but you can read the brief here.

-We're pleased to announce the funded prototype projects which we believe will challenge what we think Digital Placemaking is and what it could be.
+We're pleased to announce the funded prototype projects which we believe will challenge what the future of Digital Placemaking can deliver for us, our communities and the sector .

 City ID and Calvium – in collaboration with Bristol City Council – have been commissioned to explore the potential for an exciting new digital application that connects people with the events and activities that occur in Bristol’s streets, spaces and venues.